 The New Testament speaks of a crueler enemy than Nebuchadnezzar.
 His name is Satan.
 Satan means adversary or accuser.
 In John 10:10, he is a thief.
 In Revelation 12:10, he is the accuser of the brothers.
 In Matthew 4:3, he is the tempter.
 In Isaiah 14:13-14 and Luke 10:18, he is a fallen angel.
 In Ephesians 6:11, Paul advises you to “put on the whole armor of God, that you may be able to stand against the wiles of the devil.”

 Satan wants people to sin so he can gain control over them.
 In Matthew 5:25, Jesus said, “Agree with your adversary quickly, while you are on the way with him, lest your adversary deliver you to the judge, the judge hand you over to the officer, and you be thrown into prison.”
-In other words, if you sin, confess it to God, ask God to forgive you, and to cleanse it from you through your faith in the atoning blood of Jesus Christ.
-When sin remains, the devil wins.
+In other words, if you sin, confess it to God, ask God to forgive you, and to cleanse it from you via the atoning blood of Jesus Christ.

 It is better to say with Augustus Toplady, “Nothing in my hand I bring, simply to the cross I cling.
 Naked, come to you for dress; helpless, look to you for grace.
 Foul, I to the fountain fly.
 Wash me, Savior, or I die.”
 Or to pray as the repentant tax collector prayed in Luke 18:13, “God, be merciful to me a sinner!”
 In Luke 18:14, the man who turned to God went away justified.